JinwangMok/UNI_simple-choosing-game/README.md

 >
 > 🎯
 >- This project was team project and I'm on the FE.
 I used ReactJS.
->- It's just uni project and even if I finished FE but my team couldn't finished BE.
-So, I will not fix this.
+>- Even if I finished FE but my team couldn't finished BE.
+However, it's just uni project and I will not fix this.
 >- Becareful.
 I admit my designing is like a child😂. but, atleast now I'm not aim to FE.
 So I don't care about it.

 `This project had been finished when I didn't know what is git and github yet.